TylerBerzzz/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. Allowing a user to tap a bannana to produce morse code.
+This allows them to send cryptic information over MQTT to another party so that people in the same room can't decipher what messages are being told.
+2. Allowing people to play chess on a smart chess board have the board magnetically move the pieces.
+Information can be sent over MQTT in order for the players to compete with eachother from anywhere in the world.
+3. Using MQTT to enable InfraRed(IR) remote transmittion to control TV's.
+This allows users to control timely control their IR devices - think of turning on the tv for your favorite show / streaming service at a specific time during the day.
+4. Controlling a robotic hand using your own hand, enabled by MQTT
+5. Relaying all notifications recieved by a user to one platform.

 ### Part C
 ### Streaming a Sensor